Sinono3/Sinono3.github.io/content/blog/feature/index.md

 L2 regularization.
 Hmm, what?
 It's simply adding the square of the parameters we're optimizing to our loss function.
 Actually, we add the sum of the squares of our parameters multiplied by a coefficient, usually called λ (lambda).
 In this case, the parameters are the color values for each pixel.

-This basically penalizes color values that stray too far from 0.
+This basically penalizes color values that deviate significantly from 0.
 In our case, we want values that stray too far from 0.5, the "middle" point between 0.0 and 1.0, the range of color values.
 This allows our optimization to have a balance between maximizing our target activation (be it class, neuron, layer, whatever) and having our image be in a valid color range.
 This will get rid of values that are too extreme on the red, green, or blue channels.

 Implementing it is quite easy.
 We only need to define λ and change a line in the loss function definition.